Gianni Agnelli: Ferrari

 Upon Fiat's acquisition of Ferrari in 1969, Agnelli became associated with Formula One and Scuderia Ferrari, which achieved successes in the 1970s with Niki Lauda and Jody Scheckter.
-About his passion for Ferrari, he said: "Not all Italians support the national team, while all Italians and fifty percent of non-Italians support Ferrari."
+About his passion for Ferrari, he said: "Not all Italians support the national team, while all Italians and fifty per cent of non-Italians support Ferrari."
 In 1996, upon the signing of Michael Schumacher, he said: "Of course, if now they don't win with Schumacher it's their fault..."
 In 1998, two years before Ferrari's return to dominance of the early 2000s with Schumacher, he said: "I wouldn't give up a Juve Scudetto for a Ferrari world championship."
 Upon his death in 2003, asked whether Agnelli loved more Juventus or Ferrari, Boniperti recalled: "I think Juve.
 And he loved Turin very much, the city that has always been in his heart."
 About Schumacher, he was quoted as saying that "this German is very dear to me, in the sense that he costs me dearly, but he is worth it."

-In an interview to Oggi, Agnelli's grandson Lapo Elkann said: "He saved the Prancing Horse, preventing it from being sold to the Americans.
+In an interview with Oggi, Agnelli's grandson Lapo Elkann said: "He saved the Prancing Horse, preventing it from being sold to the Americans.
 Then he chose the right people: [former Ferrari chairman] Luca di Montezemolo and Jean Todt.
 He loved Ferrari cars and he loved all the beautiful things in life.
 It's not enough to be rich to appreciate beauty.
 Taste cannot be bought."
 About Agnelli's favoured Formula One drivers, Elkann said: "His favourite driver was the one who won.
 I think that's why he loved Michael Schumacher.
 Then he liked Gilles Villeneuve, his way of driving.
 And Ayrton Senna, who, had he not died so tragically, would have come to Ferrari the following year.
 He loved talent and courage and also recognised them in his opponents.
 He was a true sportsman."